 Chris has a BA in Modern History (1st Class) from Sheffield University and a PhD from the LSE, titled Resisting Reform: Police and Society in Occupation Japan (1945-52).
 He taught history at the University of Derby from 1992 to 1993 before taking up a lectureship in modern Japanese history at the University of Winchester.
-He assumed the role of Head of History in September 2014.
+He was Head of History from September 2014 to August 2018.

 He has written extensively on the post-war occupations of mainland Japan (1945-52) and Okinawa (1945-72) and is currently working on the environmental history of the early post-war period.

 Higher Education Teaching Quailification: Higher Education Academy Fellowship (FHEA).

 Areas of expertise

 - Reforming public health in Occupied Japan, 1945-52: alien prescriptions?
 London: Routledge, 2012.
 Co-authored by Akihito Suzuki

 - The police in Occupation Japan: control, corruption and resistance to reform, London: Routledge, 1997

 - ‘A tale of two occupations: hunting wildlife in Occupied Japan, 1945-52’, Journal of American-East Asian Relations, 22 (2), 2015, pp. 120-46